J-1 Academic Training (at)

-J-1 students are permitted to accept employment directly related to their field of study through academic training.
-Academic training may not exceed a cumulative total of 18 months (36 months for Doctorate students, but this additional 18 months is only available upon completion of the PhD), or the period of full course of study in the United States, whichever is less.
-Your J-1 program sponsor approves academic training.
+J-1 students are permitted to accept employment directly related to their field of study through Academic Training.
+Academic Training may not exceed a cumulative total of 18 months (36 months for Doctorate students, but this additional 18 months is only available upon completion of the PhD), or the period of full course of study in the United States, whichever is less.
+Your J-1 program sponsor approves Academic Training.
 The following information is intended for students who are on the University of Illinois at Urbana-Champaign's J-1 exchange program.

 You may apply for academic training in the following cases:

-- How the training relates to your field of study; and
+- Explanation of how the training relates to your field of study.

-- Why the training is an integral or critical part of your academic program.
+- Explanation of why the training is an integral or critical part of your academic program.